ot4i/app-connect-templates/resources/markdown/Create an event in Google Calendar from a new Gmail message_instructions.md

    - [Google Calendar](https://www.ibm.com/docs/en/app-connect/containers_cd?topic=apps-googlecalendar)
 3. To start the flow, in the banner, click **Start flow**.

-Use this template to create an eventin Google Calendar whenever a new Gmail message is received.
+Use this template to create an event in Google Calendar whenever a new Gmail message is received.